NY Republicans press for DOJ investigation into state’s COVID nursing home deaths

 “We need the President’s Justice Department to look into this because that’s the only way we’re going to get the answers that we continue to seek,” said NYS Senate Republican Leader Rob Ortt.

-Last week Congressman Tom Reed sent a letter along with colleagues to Acting Attorney General Monty Wilkinson, asking the Department of Justice to do an investigation and subpoena the Governor and his administration over COVID-19 nursing home policies and deaths.
+Last week, Congressman Tom Reed sent a letter along with colleagues to Acting Attorney General Monty Wilkinson asking the Department of Justice to do an investigation and subpoena Governor Andrew Cuomo and his administration over COVID-19 nursing home policies and deaths.

-Republicans have long criticized the Governor’s March order requiring nursing homes to re-admit COVID-positive patients.
+Republicans have long criticized the Governor’s March 2020order requiring nursing homes to re-admit COVID-positive patients.
 The Governor has said he was following CDC guidance.

-When White House Press Secretary Jen Psaki was recently asked by a reporter if the President would support a federal investigation into COVID-19 nursing home resident deaths in New York, she said it would be up to the Department of Justice to decide on any investigation.
+When White House Press Secretary Jen Psaki was recently asked by a reporter if President Joe Biden would support a federal investigation into COVID-19 nursing home resident deaths in New York, she said it would be up to the Department of Justice to decide on any investigation.

 In August, under the Trump Administration, the DOJ sent a letter to Governor Cuomo requesting data on nursing home deaths and infections.
 It’s unclear if the DOJ is still looking into that.